Forsberg, Duchene lead Predators to 4-1 win over Flames - WHIZ News

 CALGARY, Alberta (AP) — Filip Forsberg and Matt Duchene each had a goal and an assist to lead the Nashville Predators to a 4-1 win over the Calgary Flames on Thursday night.

 Mark Jankowski and Roman Josi also scored for Nashville, which had lost seven of eight (1-6-1) after opening the season with back-to-back wins against San Jose in Prague.
-Kevin Lankinen had 29 saves.
+Kevin Lankinen made 29 saves.

+“We played the way we wanted to play,” Forsberg said.
+“We played with poise with the puck, we were attacking the game and breaking out really well.”

 Blake Coleman scored his first of the season for Calgary, which has lost three straight after winning five of its first six games.
 Jacob Markstrom made 28 saves.